bodebisi/Darey.io-Projects/Project 7 Devops Tooling Website Solution.md

 INSERT INTO ‘users’ (‘id’, ‘username’, ‘password’, ’email’, ‘user_type’, ‘status’) VALUES -> (1, ‘admin’, ‘21232f297a57a5a743894a0e4a801fc3’, ‘dare@dare.com’, ‘admin’, ‘1’);

+if you run this command again in your webservers, there shouldn't be any error.
+### mysql -h databse-private-ip -u db-username -p tooling < tooling-db.sql

+Now finish mysql confifgurations on your DB server.
 ### sudo mysql
 #### show databases;
 #### use tooling;